ARahmanAR/Sigma-Web-Development-Course/README.md

 3. **Start with Day 01:**
    Navigate to the `Day 01` folder and follow along with the course materials

+4. **Follow Sequential Learning:**
+   Complete each day in order for the best learning experience

 ## 📺 YouTube Playlist